Protobuf

 5.1 Some name fields are missing

 There is a situation where some field names are absent because the field name definition is not included in your Protobuf File Descriptor.
-It might be your descriptor is out of date.
+It might be that your descriptor is out of date.

 Solution: